where does it hurt?

-If you struggle with chronic pain, the highly skilled team at the Spine Institute of North America may recommend a cervical (Stellate) sympathetic plexus nerve block injection to control your painful symptoms.
+If you struggle with chronic pain, the highly skilled team at the Spine INA may recommend a cervical (Stellate) sympathetic plexus nerve block injection to control your painful symptoms.
 This form of therapy uses targeted injections into your neck or back to help with chronic pain caused by your body’s sympathetic nervous system.

 Pain in your neck, spine, hands, arms and shoulders can all be caused by the sympathetic nerves.
 These nerves spread out from your spine and are responsible for many of your body’s involuntary functions, or those you have no control over, such as: